DavidZliu/webs/README.md

 # webs

-this is the code file for webscraping.
+This is the code file for webscraping.